Work in Canada

 Duration

-2 weeks processing
+≈ 2 weeks processing

 Intra-Company Transfer (ICT)

-Transfer key personnel within your multinational company
+Transfer key personnel

-For executives, senior managers, and specialized knowledge workers
+For executives, managers, and specialists

 LMIA Required